gavin-s-smith/mcrforest/README.md

 mcrforest is an extention to the sklearn RandomForestClassifier and RandomForestRegressor classes and can be used as a direct replacement.

-mcrforest includes an additional method which can be called after training a model.
-In addition there are two restrictions on the model building that must be met.
-1. bootstrap must be set to false
+mcrforest includes two additional methods which can be called after training a model.
+In addition is one restriction on the model building that must be met, that bootstrap must be set to false.
-2. when using a RandomForestClassifier currently only binary classification is supported and the labels must be 0,1

 ```
 mcr(X_in, y_in, indices_to_permute, num_times = 100, mcr_type = 1, seed = 13111985)